 Hyaluronic acid injection therapy

 Hyaluronic acid injections are one of the most representative treatments in Korean dermatology.
-These injections deliver active ingredients directly into the dermis, resulting in immediate effects and a short recovery time, making them perfect for incorporating into travel itineraries.
+These injections deliver active ingredients directly into the dermis, resulting in immediate effects and a short recovery time, making them ideal for incorporating into travel itineraries.

 Rejuran Healer 150,000 to 230,000 Approximately 3,750 to 5,750 Approximately 8,000 to 14,000